adam weingart, esq.

 Legal Child Custody

 The right to decide the child’s upbringing concerning education, health care, and religion.
-Also called: Legal Decision-Making.
+It is also called Legal Decision-Making.

 Contact us